 What does it mean to say that a company is market-driven?
 Google it—in quotes, and it gets over 6.8 million results.
 We’ve centered on a practical definition: “every thought, word, and action within your company is based on the market’s needs.”
 Hard to argue with this right?
 But is this definition enough to govern your investment decisions?

 At Pragmatic Institute, our business is to study these things, analyze the patterns and develop best practice methodologies for leading a market-driven business.
 We’ve validated many high-level anecdotal studies that support the value of being market-driven—companies are more profitable, twice as fast in getting new products to market, and have higher customer satisfaction levels.

 When it comes to ROI of being market-driven, CEOs often ask four very simple questions:

-- How much faster can you bring a new product to market and how much money can be saved by eliminating development mistakes?
+- How much faster can you bring a new product to market, and how much money can be saved by eliminating development mistakes?

 - What impact will this have on the fundamental measurement that we value the business by—improving customer satisfaction, retention and referrals?

-Get products to market faster and eliminate “do-over” development cycles
+Rule #1: Get products to market faster and eliminate “do-over” development cycles

-Yet, each month that a product is delayed beyond the planned ship date has a cumulative negative impact on the overall ROI over the life of the product.
-Schedule slips are rarely recovered, market windows are missed, and early customer adoption impacted.
+Yet, each month a product is delayed beyond the planned ship date has a cumulative negative impact on the overall ROI over the product’s life.
+Schedule slips are rarely recovered, market windows are missed and early customer adoption is impacted.
 So, the ROI number in the plan is suspect right from the beginning.

 - Focus the development organization on a specific problem.